-Joy-Ann Reid is a political analyst for MSNBC and host of AM Joy.
+Joy-Ann Reid is a political analyst for MSNBC and host of AM Joy, which airs Saturdays and Sundays from 10 a.m. to noon ET.
 She is also the author of the book Fracture: Barack Obama, the Clintons and the Racial Divide (William Morrow/Harper Collins 2015) and a columnist at The Daily Beast.